Hague Corporate Affairs

 Company interests were previously represented behind the scenes, but that no longer stands.
 The influence from organisations is becoming increasingly transparent, and the political and classical media are just two of the many discussion partners.
 For our clients, Vincent develops an influencing strategy for their stakeholders, from consumers to action groups, and from politicians to civil servants and journalists.
 In this way, organisations get a better grip on the outside world by entering into, listening and influencing the conversation with their stakeholders in a structured way.
 Vincent works on complex political dossiers for clients from the Netherlands and abroad, including Danone, Nutricia, and Kindred.

 Vincent is a political historian who studied in Groningen, Cambridge and The Hague.
 He specialised in Peace and Safety at the Clingendael Institute and the Dutch Defence Academy.
-After his period as a researcher at the Dutch Ministry of Foreign Affairs, he studied at a renowned lobby office in The Hague.
+After his period as a researcher at the Dutch Ministry of Foreign Affairs, he worked at a renowned lobby office in The Hague.
 There, as a senior consultant, he worked together with former foreign minister Bernard Bot.